The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Utah, US

 Accepting New Patients

 Michael Flynn is a primary care provider, practicing in Internal Medicine in Midvale, Utah.
 Dr. Flynn is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Maturity Onset Diabetes of the Young, End-Stage Renal Disease (ESRD), Type 2 Diabetes (T2D), and Chronic Cough.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Maturity Onset Diabetes of the Young, End-Stage Renal Disease (ESRD), Type 2 Diabetes (T2D), and Chronic Cough.
+Dr. Flynn is board certified in American Board Of Internal Medicine.
 Dr. Flynn is currently accepting new patients.

 Experienced in Opsoclonus-Myoclonus Syndrome